 While humor can help make content that much more engaging, being funny isn’t as easy as it sounds.
-It also can get your company in (at least social media) hot water if it comes off more offensive than funny.
+It also can get your company in (at least social media) hot water if it comes off as more offensive than funny.

 Humor can be an incredible part of your campaign because: